Maskoor Usmani: Controversy

 In 2018, local BJP MP Satish Gautam demanded the removal of Jinnah's portrait from the student union's office.
-During that time, Maskoor Ahmad Usmani was the president of the Aligarh Muslim University Students' Union.
+During that time, Usmani was the president of the Aligarh Muslim University Students' Union.
 BJP accused Maskoor Ahmad Usmani for opposing the call to remove Jinnah's portrait from the student union's office.
-Oh his defense, Maskoor Ahmad Usmani released a statement, "We’d again like to make it very clear that the students of Aligarh Muslim University are in no way defending Mohammad Ali Jinnah or his portrait".
+Oh his defense, Usmani released a statement, "We’d again like to make it very clear that the students of Aligarh Muslim University are in no way defending Mohammad Ali Jinnah or his portrait".
 Usmani wrote a letter to PM Narendra Modi requesting removal of all portraits of Jinnah across India, particularly pointing to Jinnah’s portrait within the Bombay High Court and the Parliament of India.

 In 2019, Usmani was booked under sedition charges for raising anti-national slogans.
 According to Outlook India, 14 students had a noisy disturbance with Republic TV crew on an ongoing college meeting.
 AMU authority and Republic TV both lodged complaints at the Civil Lines Police Station.
-Later, sedition charges were dropped for Maskoor Ahmad Usmani, it was discovered, Usmani was in Delhi when the incident happened.
+Later, sedition charges were dropped and it was discovered that Usmani was in Delhi when the incident happened.

 In 2020, Twitter suspended his official account for criticizing Unlawful Activities (Prevention) Act on arrest of Safoora Zargar and Meeran Haider.